Justo-Tapiador/jhs/docs/using-ranks.md

 </body>
 </html>
  ```
- A rank=3 would serve into the browser  the original file `mypage.jhs`.
+ A rank #3 would serve into the browser  the original file `mypage.jhs`.
+ You have to deal in your server who can do requests with ranks, via query string.

+ E.g.: users with rank #3 can send requests to access generated JHS scripts up to level 3.